nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 34 - The Opening.md

 ### Scene 3: The View

 - **Key Event:** The outer shutters slide back, revealing a massive, reinforced glass dome overlooking the void of space.
-  - _Character Defining Moment:_ **Angelica Vance** — Sees the stars for the first time; they are not points of light in the ceiling, but distant, cold suns.
+  - _Character Defining Moment:_ **Angelica Ward** — Sees the stars for the first time; they are not points of light in the ceiling, but distant, cold suns.
-  - _Key Dialog:_ **Angelica Vance:** "They're beautiful.
+  - _Key Dialog:_ **Angelica Ward:** "They're beautiful.
 And they're so... far away."

 ---